Hiwassee Island: Hiwassee Wildlife Refuge

-An easement has been provided for the management of wildlife by the Tennessee Wildlife Resource Agency.
+An easement has been provided for the management of wildlife by the Tennessee Wildlife Resource Agency (TWRA).
 It is a sanctuary for sandhill cranes, which are very tall white birds with black tips on their wings.

-The State of Tennessee planted corn on Hiwassee Wildlife Refuge, which is close to the island, to attract Canada geese for hunting.
+The TWRA planted corn on Hiwassee Wildlife Refuge, which is close to the island, to attract Canada geese for hunting.
 They attracted 20,000 sandhill cranes each winter.
-They stopped planting corn and the island remains a stopover for up to 5,000 cranes as they fly south for the winter.
-The endangered birds are scared to some Native Americans.
+They stopped planting corn, and the island remains a stopover for up to 5,000 cranes as they fly south for the winter.
+The endangered birds are sacred to some Native Americans.
 There are now less than 1,000 birds found on the island.

 Large white pelicans have often stopped over on their spring voyages to Yellowstone National Park and their southern trips to the Gulf Coast.
 They may stay on the island during warmer winters.